EthanTrout/Lingo-practice/README.md

 # Layout
-The a site is a signle page with 4 sections
+The a site is a single page with 4 sections
+- The Tutorial section
+    - Runs through the game rules
+    - displays the game board and explains what each element does

 - The full game area
     - Displays the game area